PanLeo96/Automatic-Diagnosis-of-Tumors-in-Side-and-Side-Views-Mammography/README.md

 # Automatic-Diagnosis-of-Tumors-in-Side-and-Side-Views-Mammography
-Diploma Thesis for MS in Master of Science - Information Processing Systems and Machine Intelligence,in which with neaul network we try detect anomalies in MLO and CC views, in order to achive better perforance percentage of diagnosis.
+Diploma Thesis for  Master of Science - Information Processing Systems and Machine Intelligence, in which with neural network we try detect anomalies in MLO and CC views, in order to achieve better performance percentage of diagnosis

 ## Technologies
 * Matlab